-Create a monthly budget.
+Create a monthly budget plan.

-Be realistic about housing.
+Be strategic about housing.

 Add a roommate.

 Splitting rent with a roommate can be one of the most dramatic ways to cut down on your living expenses.
 But be sure to get permission from your landlord to add someone to the lease.
 Landlords typically like to screen tenants, and they often charge more rent for each additional roommate.
 Even so, splitting the new total with another person could save you a lot of money—and help you hit that budgeting goal of getting your rent below 30% of your income.

 Pay your savings account first.

 When your paycheck comes in, put money into savings first.
 If you wait until the end of the pay period, there’s a good chance there won’t be as much left to save.
 Having a savings account—even if it’s small—does more than just help you reach financial goals.
 It can save you money.
 When an unexpected expense comes up, paying for it out of savings rather than a credit card helps you avoid paying interest.